How to Make a Lactation Smoothie More Recipes to Increase Milk Supply

 1/2 cup of fenugreek seeds, soaked for 6 hours or overnight

 Fenugreek is a plant that has been used for centuries to increase milk production.
 It works by increasing the amount of prolactin in your body, which helps your body produce more breast milk.
-The best way to take fenugreek is by making a smoothie out of it!
+The best way to take fenugreek is by making a smoothie!

 What You’ll Need:

-Fenugreek seed should be soaked in water overnight or for 6 hours before drinking.
+Fenugreek seed should be soaked overnight or for 6 hours before drinking.

-To make a lactation smoothie, add all ingredients into a blender and blend until smooth.
-Optional: add ice cubes to get it cold and make it more refreshing!
+Add all ingredients into a blender and blend until smooth to make a lactation smoothie.
+Optional: Add ice cubes to make it cold and more refreshing!

 2 cups of raw almonds, soaked for 6 hours or overnight